UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var apiInstance = new UltraCartRestApiV2.ItemApi();

 var opts = {
-  'parentCategoryId': 56, // Number | The parent category object id to retrieve items for.
+  'parent_category_id': 56, // Number | The parent category object id to retrieve items for.
 Unspecified means all items on the account.
 0 = root
-  'parentCategoryPath': "parentCategoryPath_example", // String | The parent category path to retrieve items for.
+  'parent_category_path': "parent_category_path_example", // String | The parent category path to retrieve items for.
 Unspecified means all items on the account.  / = root
-  'limit': 100, // Number | The maximum number of records to return on this one API call.
-(Default 100, Max 2000) 'offset': 0, // Number | Pagination of the record set.
+  '_limit': 100, // Number | The maximum number of records to return on this one API call.
+(Default 100, Max 2000) '_offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
-  'since': "since_example", // String | Fetch items that have been created/modified since this date/time.
+  '_since': "_since_example", // String | Fetch items that have been created/modified since this date/time.
-  'sort': "sort_example", // String | The sort order of the items.
+  '_sort': "_sort_example", // String | The sort order of the items.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
-  'expand': "expand_example", // String | The object expansion to perform on the result.
-See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+  '_expand': "_expand_example", // String | The object expansion to perform on the result.
+See documentation for examples '_placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 };

 var callback = function(error, data, response) {